 - If you have an orange on hand, adding 1 Tbsp of orange zest makes these pancakes even more delicious.

 - This recipe was tested with all-purpose flour.
-If you want to use a different flour you might have to change the amount of liquid and the pancakes might not be as fluffy and thick.
+If you would like to use a different flour, like whole wheat flour, you might have to change the amount of liquid and the pancakes might not be as fluffy and thick.

 - Don’t flip the pancakes too soon!
 Wait until the bubbles pop and form holes that stay open.
 Flipping will also be easier if you wait.